Fried, Jansen mow down Dodgers as Braves stop LA streak, 3-1 - NewsBreak

 Fried, Jansen mow down Dodgers as Braves stop LA streak, 3-1

-Fried opened with five perfect innings and Jansen closed for a save against his former team Tuesday night as the duo pitched the Atlanta Braves to a 3-1 victory over Los Angeles that snapped the Dodgers' seven-game winning streak.

-Fried, a Los Angeles-area native, made his sixth career start at Dodger Stadium including playoff games.
-He did not allow a baserunner until Hanser Alberto led off the bottom of the sixth with a line-drive single to right field.
+The Los Angeles-area native, in his sixth career start at Dodger Stadium including playoff games, did not allow a baserunner until Hanser Alberto led off the bottom of the sixth with a line-drive single to right field.

-Jansen said he wasn’t offended at hearing some boos from the crowd of 50,000-plus at Dodger Stadium.

-“There were cheers and boos, but I understand,” Jansen said.
-“I understand that I’m not in the Dodger-blue uniform.
-I get it.
-But like I said, it was fun.
-It’s fun being here.
-I’m always grateful for what (the Dodgers) did for me and now I’m on the other side in a great organization, the Atlanta Braves.”

-Travis d’Arnaud jumpstarted the Atlanta offense with a home run to help end the Dodgers’ 20-game regular-season winning streak at home, which began in August last year.
+Travis d’Arnaud jumpstarted the Atlanta offense with a home run in the second inning to help end the Dodgers’ seven-game winning streak — and their 20-game regular-season winning streak at home that started in August last year.

 Los Angeles starter Walker Buehler (1-1) gave up three runs and eight hits in five innings, losing the matchup of dueling aces.

-After d’Arnaud’s home run in the second, Orlando Arcia hit an RBI double in the fourth inning off Buehler and Austin Riley had an RBI single in the fifth.
+After d’Arnaud’s home run in the second, Orlando Arcia hit an RBI double in the fourth inning off Buehler and Austin Riley had an RBI single off the Los Angeles right-hander in the fifth.

 The Dodgers didn’t get their second hit off Fried until Trea Turner’s infield single in the seventh.
-Turner nearly was the first Dodgers baserunner in the fourth, but Riley made a diving stop on his grounder to third base.
+Turner nearly was the first Dodgers baserunner in the fourth inning, but Riley made a diving stop on his grounder to third base.

 Fried held down a Dodgers offense that entered tied for the big league lead with 58 runs and had scored four in an inning a major league-leading seven times.